management consulting for complex areas:

 Getting to gender parity in leadership will continue to stall until men and women accept that the biggest deterrent for women is unconscious bias.
 It would be rare for someone to admit that they discriminate against women, but according to Project Implicit, 76 percent of people discriminate against women – unconsciously.
 That includes a lot of women and men./

 Unconscious bias is a big deterrent for women to receive promotions into senior leadership, but it’s not the only one.
 Research shows that relative to men, women generally struggle with strategy, finance, being timid speakers, lacking confidence, not being decisive enough, being poor delegators, poor self-promoters and focusing on tasks rather than the big picture.

 If you want help preparing women to become successful leaders, we should talk.
 Click here to contact me.

 It’s a kill or be killed world.
 Most companies have to expand internationally because the comforts of home can be easily upset by foreign competitors arriving on their doorstep.
 If a company doesn’t have to reach into overseas markets, there are so many lucrative opportunities it would seem like an obligation in pursuit of maximizing stakeholder value for decades to come.
 Minimally expanding beyond one’s borders is a defensive move: it’s kill or be killed.

 International business is very different from doing business at home.
 Countries have different political systems, economic and religious systems.
 National leaders can be geopolitically friendly one minute and not the next.

-Have you made up your mind to get in on the growing markets overseas, but find it so complex you’re thinking about rolling the dice on opening an office in Amsterdam, Lagos, Buenos Aires, Riyadh, or Beijing?
-Before you do that try to imagine how you would address an unexpected issue of some consequence in one of these cities if you had no rights — rights are for citizens.
+Have you made up your mind to get in on growing markets overseas, but find it so complex you’re thinking about rolling the dice on opening an office in Amsterdam, Lagos, Buenos Aires, Riyadh, or Beijing?
+Let's talk.